-You can take out whatever you put into your Roth, tax-free, because you already paid taxes on that money.
+You can take out whatever you put into your Roth IRA, tax-free, because you already paid taxes on that money.

 You can also make tax-free withdrawals on any additional earnings in your Roth IRA unless either of the following are true: